kandarpkakkad/GUI-For-Hyperspectral-Image-Preprocessing-Using-Python/README.md

 (pixel number and line number) and band.
 The data format for remote sensing images is classified into the following three types:

-<b>BSQ:</b> Band SeQuential image data (pixel number and line number) of each band
-are separately stored.
+**BSQ:** Band SeQuential image data (pixel number and line number) of each band are separately stored.

-<b>BIL:</b> Band Interleaved by Line data are arranged in the order of band number
-and repeated with respect to the line number.
+**BIL:** Band Interleaved by Line data are arranged in the order of band number and repeated with respect to the line number.

-<b>BIP:</b> Band Interleaved by Pixel data with respect to each pixel arranged spa-
-tially by pixel number and line number.
+**BIP:** Band Interleaved by Pixel data with respect to each pixel arranged spa- tially by pixel number and line number.

 For shading picture yield, BSQ organization would be helpful on the grounds